webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

     - local variables
     - imported bindings

-FEEDBACK: If you find something missing in this analysis, please report an issue and we consider adding it.
+__FEEDBACK__: If you find something missing in this analysis, please report an issue and we consider adding it.

 Using `eval()` will bail-out this optimization for a module, because evaled code could reference any symbol in scope.